Richard Kiley: Early life

-Kiley was born on March 31, 1922, in Chicago, Illinois, and raised Roman Catholic.
+Kiley was born to an Irish-American Catholic family on March 31, 1922, in Chicago.
 He graduated from Mt.
 Carmel High School in 1939, and after a year at Loyola University Chicago he left to study acting at Chicago's Barnum Dramatic School.
+He served as a gunner instructor for the U.S. Navy from 1943 to 1946.
 In the late 1940s, he performed in Chicago-area summer stock theaters with actors such as Alan Furlan.
-Following his service in the United States Navy in World War II, he returned to Chicago working as an actor and announcer on radio before moving to New York City.
+Following his service in the Navy during World War II, he returned to Chicago working as an actor and announcer on radio before moving to New York City.
 In New York he studied singing with Ray Smolover.

 Career

 Kiley's work on stage included Kismet, No Strings (which was Richard Rodgers's first stage musical after the death of Oscar Hammerstein II, in which Rodgers wrote both music and lyrics), the Buddy Hackett vehicle I Had a Ball, and the lead roles in Redhead, Man of La Mancha, and the play The Incomparable Max.

 Kiley later starred in the television play Patterns, which aired live on January 12, 1955.
 It caused a sensation and won an Emmy for its writer, Rod Serling.
 He played the role of John Malcolm Patterson, future Attorney General of Alabama (and later Governor of Alabama), in the 1955 film The Phenix City Story.
 Kiley also portrayed math teacher Joshua Edwards, whose phonograph records were smashed by delinquents in Blackboard Jungle in 1955.

 Kiley won Tony Awards for Best Actor in a Musical for Redhead in 1959 and Man of La Mancha in 1966.
 The dual role of middle-aged author Cervantes and his fictional creation Quixote is one of the few musical roles that requires the talents of both leading man and character actor.
 Kiley said while La Mancha was on Broadway that despite the fact he had grown tired of playing leading men, he would always be grateful for having been given the chance to perform in La Mancha.
 He performed in the original production for over five years and returned for Broadway revivals in 1972 and 1977 saying he had become "very possessive" of the role.